Jean Case: Board membership

-Case has served as chair of the National Geographic Society's board of trustees since February 2016, and is the first woman to hold the position.
-She also serves on the boards of the White House Historical Association, and the Smithsonian American Women's History Museum.
+Case was Chairman of the National Geographic Society's board of trustees from February 2016 through December 2025, and was the first woman to hold the position.
+She is on the boards of the White House Historical Association, and the Smithsonian American Women's History Museum.
 Past board and advisory council leadership positions include the Stanford Center on Philanthropy and the Civil Society, Georgetown University's Beeck Center for Social Impact & Innovation, and the Brain Trust Accelerator Fund as well as the Harvard Business School Social Enterprise Initiative, the President's Council on Service and Civic Participation, and Malaria No More.

 Investments

 Case has long been a "leader in impact investing" and was a cofounder of The ImPact, a membership network of family enterprises (family offices, foundations, and businesses) that are committed to making investments with measurable social impact and was a member of the U.S. NAB to the G7 Task Force on Impact Investing.

 Case has been profiled for her impact investments by The New York Times, Financial Times, and Bloomberg News.
 Jean and Steve Case have personally invested in and leveraged new online platforms for social good, such as Network for Good, Causes, and MissionFish.
-In 2011, she opened Early Mountain Vineyards, a 300-acre property in Madison, Virginia, whose wines have won awards from Wine Enthusiast and USA Today.
-In 2018, Washington Post wine columnist Dave McIntyre wrote "Early Mountain is a Virginia winery riding a rocket."
+In 2011, she opened Early Mountain Vineyards, a 300-acre property in Madison, Virginia, whose wines have won awards from Decanter, Wine Enthusiast and USA Today.